geoios/DRD-Algorithm/README.md

 ## Equivalence between the solution 2-1 and solution 2-2

-Let n is the number of observations, if rank(K)=n-1 and [K Z] is full of column rank, the solution 1 is equivalent to the solution 2 becuase the following equality
+Let n is the number of observations, if rank(K)=n-1 and [K Z] is full of column rank, the solution 1 is equivalent to the solution 2 because the following equality

 ![L](https://latex.codecogs.com/svg.image?J=\widehat{P}_{e_L})